Security Deposit Laws in Rhode Island

 Rhode Island Security Deposit FAQ

-In Rhode Island, the penalty for wrongfully withholding a security deposit is: 2x wrongfully withheld amount plus attorney's fees.
+- In Rhode Island, the penalty for wrongfully withholding a security deposit is: If landlord fails to comply with the return/itemization requirements, tenant may recover the amount due plus damages equal to 2x (double) the amount wrongfully withheld, plus reasonable attorney's fees.
 You can sue in small claims court to recover the deposit plus the statutory penalty.